Shareholder Engagement Policy

 3.6 Communication with relevant stakeholders

 - Neither FIE nor FI systematically communicate with stakeholders of companies regarding the investment decision.
 However, as part of FI’s due diligence on a company, FI, on behalf of FIE’s clients, may review publications or participate in events that may also be attended by other stakeholders.
 In addition, FI, on behalf of FIE’s clients, occasionally participates in collective engagements with other shareholders (as described in Section 3.5), which may include representatives from stakeholder groups.

 3.7 Conflicts of Interest

-4.3 If in any given year, we decide not to publicly disclose how this Policy has been implemented, we will publicly disclose a clear and reasoned explanation of why we have chosen not to comply with this requirement.
+4.3 For FIE’s clients that have authorized and directed FIE to vote proxies, if in any given year, should disclosure describing how this Policy has been implemented not be publicly available, FIE will publicly disclose a clear and reasoned explanation of why FIE has chosen not to comply with this requirement.

 4.4 If an EU regulated life insurance company or occupational pension scheme (in each case an "Institutional Investor") is an FIE client, such Institutional Investor will be provided at least annually with the specific information prescribed in the United Kingdom’s transposition of SRD II.

 4.5 Where the information to be disclosed in accordance with Section 4.4 is publicly available, FIE shall not be required to provide that information to the relevant Institutional Investor directly.